 North Midlands MND Care & Research Network

 Above are photos of our teams and some pictures taken at our launch event - Princess Anne, who has been the Royal Patron of the Motor Neurone Disease Association since 2008, met with healthcare professionals, patients and also carers during the special trip to the World of Wedgwood.
 The visit was organised so the Princess Royal could formally unveil the North Midlands MND Care and Research Network.
-The service, which was created a year ago in June 2018, is based at Royal Stoke University Hospital and funded by UHNM, NHS Trust and the MND Association.
+The service, which was created in June 2018, is based at Royal Stoke University Hospital and funded by UHNM, NHS Trust and the MND Association.

 - Our MND Care & Research Network provides a service to people with MND in Staffordshire and surrounding areas, including Cheshire and Shropshire.

 - Support is provided to people living with MND and also their families.